 TAKE A TOUR

 Seeing everything in New York City in one trip can seem overwhelming.
 A great way to catch a lot is to take a tour.
-NYC has boat, walking, and bus tours for all tourists.
+NYC has boat, walking, and bus tours for all visitors.

-Take in the beautiful NYC skyline by boat.
+A great way to see the beautiful NYC skyline is by boat.
 There are many options out there, including the Circle Line and the Beast speedboat tours.
-Insider tip: The Staten Island Ferry is FREE, and you can grab a beer while you cruise past the Statue of Liberty.
+Insider tip: If you catch the IKEA ferry on the weekends, you can get a free ride!